reactjs/react.dev/beta/src/pages/learn/tic-tac-toe-tutorial.md

 When a Square is clicked, the `onClick` function provided by the Board is called.
 Here's a review of how this is achieved:

 1. The `onClick` prop on the built-in DOM `<button>` component tells React to set up a click event listener.
-2. When the button is clicked, React will call the `onClick` event handler that is defined in Square's `render()` method.
+2. When the button is clicked, React will call the `onClick` event handler that is defined in the Square function.
 3. This event handler calls `onClick()`, which refers to the Square's `onClick` prop that was specified by the Board.
 4. Since the Board passed `onClick={() => handleClick(i)}` to Square, the Square calls the Board's `handleClick(i)` when clicked.
 5. We have not defined the `handleClick()` function yet, so our code crashes.
 If you click a square now, you should see a red error screen saying something like "handleClick is not defined".